Top 10 dog training tips

-Taking the time to do training that will teach your pooch basic skills will benefit you both in a wide range of situations.
+Taking the time to do training with your dog, that will teach your pooch basic skills, will benefit you both in a wide range of situations.
 Most importantly keeping them safe on walks and days out.

 Here’s a few of the most common skills to get you started:

 A marker is a clear signal that tells your dog they’ve got it right and can be really helpful when training a new behaviour, like saying “Yes!” or “Good”.
 So, before your start, find out exactly what a marker is and learn how to introduce it to your pooch.

 Before you start training your pup, here are 10 tips to help ensure that it is a success.

 - Try it without your puppy first, so you are clear and can avoid confusing them.